 When you adopt an imperfect progress mentality you can give your daughter credit for where she is moving forward.
 If she makes a bad decision in another area this doesn’t erase the progress she’s made.
 She still gets the credit.

 This credit is important for your daughter’s self-esteem.
 It’s crucial that you see that she sees that progress is being made.

 4. It motivates

 Though it’s natural to harp on the negative, it’s not helpful.
 If you keep telling your daughter that she is getting it wrong she will end up angry, discouraged, apathetic, or paralyzed.
-The reason being is that she is experiencing your disapproval but she is not experiencing encouragement or success.
+The reason is that she is experiencing your disapproval but she is not experiencing encouragement or success.
 Your negativity is not motivating.

-Experiencing success is what truly motivates.
+Experiencing success is what truly motivates me.
 Being threatened, yelled at, or shamed is not motivating.
 But when you praise your daughter for what she has accomplished, she is encouraged to keep trying.
 It not only motivates her in that one area, but it will positively impact the other immature areas of her life.

 It takes awareness, patience, and self-control to not harp on the imperfect areas in your daughter’s life.

 Here’s what can help.